ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/migration/c-c++.md

 Notice that this version of GCC defaults `-march` to Arm ISA version ARMv8.A (v8.0).
 This could be under optimized if the application will run an on ISA version that is newer than ARMv8.A (8.0).
 However, it will result in a binary that can execute across a wider spectrum of Arm processors.
 This is precisely why the default is ARMv8.A and not something newer like ARMv8.3-A (or ARMv9.0-A).
 If you know the minimum ISA version of CPU your application will execute on, you could also consider selecting the ISA.
 This can be done with either the `-mcpu` (recommended) or `-march` switches.
 Valid values for the ISA version can be found in the [GCC Arm options documentation](https://gcc.gnu.org/onlinedocs/gcc/ARM-Options.html).

+### GCC Link Time Optimization

+A GCC option that almost always results in higher performance on Arm is `-flto=auto`.
+This flag will analyze and optimize the application as though the whole program was compiled within a single translation unit.
+The `=auto` part of this switch speeds up the optimization process by using multiple threads.
+It is recommended to give this switch a try.

+More information on this switch can be found in the [GCC documentation](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html).

 ### Large-System Extensions

 Neoverse processors have support for Large-System Extensions (LSE).
 LSE provides low-cost atomic operations which can improve system throughput for locks and mutexes.